 10. Get Professional Help

-For whatever reason you may decide that you would rather seek the advice and help from a professional genealogist.
-It maybe because you have exhausted all options that are available to you.
+For whatever reason, you may decide that you would rather seek advice and help from a professional genealogist.
+It may be because you have exhausted all options that are available to you.

 You will though need to specify to them how far back you will want them to research and the level of information that you want.

 It is costly to hire a professional compared to doing the research yourself but if it’s the only option available to you then I say go for it.